jewelrana2luck/juelrana2life/README.md

-- 👋 Hi, I’m @julfequar
+- 👋 Hi, I’m @jH'
-- 👀 I’m interested in ...hanif
+- 👀 I’m interested in ...alifzlh!
-- 🌱 I’m currently learning ... hittaha
+- 🌱 I’m currently learning ... ha'
 - 💞️ I’m looking to collaborate on ... love
 - 📫 How to reach me ... telepathy